PhilT/machines/README.md

 * Servers use www (by default) for nginx/apache, passenger and deployments
 * The system has been designed to allow a certain flexibility in the configuration although some things may not yet be totally configurable it should be possible to add or modify the relevant package
-* We are currently focused on Ruby 1.9.2 (Moving to 1.9.3 soon), Rails 3 and Passenger 3
+* We are currently focused on Ruby 1.9.3 (Moving to 2.0 soon), Rails 3 and Passenger 3
 * Some commands may not properly escape quotes when used with sudo (e.g. append and replace).
 This may be addressed in a future release
+* Tasks not configured to run for a particular setup will not be available to run explicitly from the commandline

 Development, Patches, Pull Requests